What Is A Timeshare And How Does It Work?

 Timeshares allow you to split the cost of ownership of staying in a vacation property with many other individuals who are also chipping in to pay for a particular property.

 You pay for the timeshare indefinitely when you own a deeded timeshare.
 However, they are transferable, which means you can sell them, include them in your will or give them away.
-However, it's important to understand that the person who gets them after you must pay the fees associated with the timeshare.
+It's important to understand that the person who gets them after you must pay the fees associated with the timeshare.

 In a leased timeshare, the number of years you can use the timeshare is outlined in your contract and may range from 20 – 99 years.

-Do you ever pay off a timeshare?
+Can I ever pay off a timeshare?

 No, you never pay off a timeshare.
 Unlike purchasing a vacation home with a mortgage, you're not set up to own the property.